UMaine-COS-225/ShellCommands/README.md

 # Shell Commands

-I am in class right now

-Making changes in class.

 This repository describes some of the basic shell commands we will learn in this course.
 This list acts as a starting point to use basic command line arguemnts.